mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 As explored in Chapter 2, design patterns in computing contexts are presented as a middle ground between abstract theories (e.g. computational thinking) and more concrete techniques.
 "Formulations that are too abstract will be impractical in real design use; those that are too specific will be difficult to re-use in new scenarios." [@dearden_pattern_2006, p.
 20].
 Höök and Löwgren [@hook_strong_2012] illustrate this _midway_ concepts as heuristics or design patterns between concrete instances of products and more general theories e.g. constructivism [@stolterman_concept-driven_2010].

-The work of Eriksson et al. [-@eriksson_usi ng_2019, p.15] using gameplay design patterns with young people frame design patterns as "intermediate-level concepts", and used a curated collection of GDPs as a base for young people to input ideas for game redesign.
+The work of Eriksson et al. [-@eriksson_using_2019, p.15] using gameplay design patterns with young people frame design patterns as "intermediate-level concepts", and used a curated collection of GDPs as a base for young people to input ideas for game redesign.
 There is still much work to be undertaken addressing the utility of GDPs to support novice programmers.
 The use of design patterns to support learning coding and has been explored chiefly on professional rather than novice learners.
 While work on design patterns to support novice game programmer exists, it focused main on transfer to science simulation [@repenning_scalable_2015] or analysis and assessment of code complexity [@werner_children_2014; @bienkowski2015assessment].
 Before fully exploring my research using this framing of intermediate-level concept I address the role of conceptions of abstract and concrete in research within the domain of learning programming: specifically I address computational thinking, levels of abstraction (LOA), and epistemological pluralism including succinct analysis the findings of this research using those concepts.

 <!-- An alignment in this framing from the design research community with CHAT interpretation of the utility of a germ cell construct can be made in terms of the utility of the process and the process of divining a abstract enough germ cell to merit application in other instances. -->